 Regardless, Apple's hottest product right now (apologies to Apple Watch Series 3 and iPhone X) may see you wanting some things clarified before you splash down $159.
 That's why we've put together this handy guide to answer your most burning questions.

 Before you say artificial demand, consider this: Apple had to originally delay the AirPods because of a technical problem, missing holiday 2016 and potentially lucrative sales.
 According to The Wall Street Journal, the trouble was that the two headphones had problems receiving and syncing audio.
 In most wireless earbuds, one bud receives the music signal and then broadcasts it to the other bud; AirPod buds receive the music at the same time and have to keep it in sync.

 Missing the holiday season, Apple likely assumed it wouldn't sell as many AirPods as it might have.
-It was completely wrong however, as AirPods quickly had an estimated ship time of six weeks.
-Recently that wait time was easing off, but it's ratcheted up this Christmas shopping season for obvious reasons: People have them, word of mouth is good and AirPods are now available for the first time during the holiday rush.
+It was completely wrong, however, as AirPods quickly had an estimated ship time of six weeks.
+Recently that wait time was easing off, but it ratcheted up again in Christmas 2017 for obvious reasons: People have them, word of mouth is good and AirPods are now available for the first time during the holiday rush.

 All of this adds up to a high level of demand, so high that Apple's AirPods manufacturer can't keep up.
 Or at least, so says KGI Securities analyst Ming Chi-Kuo.

 How do AirPods charge?

 There are no obvious charging ports or anything like that for the AirPods.
 They just look like regular EarPods with the cables snipped off.